 What Builds Belief?

-A belief is based and built upon habits, actions and experienced evidence.
+A belief is born or reinforced in that declaration in a forced choice situation.
+They are also built upon habits, actions and experienced evidence.
 Imagine: Someone goes to Synagogue every Sabbath.
 They turn the lights off at sundown Friday.
 They rest and pray on Sabbath.
 They have dietary habits and rituals that are unique to their “belief structure.”
 The rituals and lifestyle are unwavering.

 Before we go on….Note: Some beliefs are good.
 Some are bad.
 Some are deadly.